Breast Implant Choices -7 Options for Implant Surgery

 There are 3 types of breast Implant Incisions, but in modern times, typically only 2 will be used – armpit or IMF – and the inframammary (IMF) incision approach is by far the most common.

-- Dr Rebecca Wyten will be able to explain the level of scarring visibility for each approach, and a recommend which approach is best for your procedure.
+Dr Rebecca Wyten will be able to explain the level of scarring visibility for each approach, and recommend which approach is best for you.

 Breast Implant Techniques